beaussan/2020-2021-master-projects/pages/hasura/useCase.md

 ## My use case:

 **Disclaimer**: In the following example, technical choices are probably not the best.
-But to poke all fonctionnality of Hasura I don't want to have complexity in the domain part.
+But to poke Hasura fonctionnalities I don't want to have complexity in the domain part.
 So I have chosen a simple use case.

 I want to build a back office interface to manage a pool of question.
 I would like to provide various questions in my quizz game, so I need to frequently add new questions and delete others.
 In my case I want to rotate questions, a question could be publish(available in the game) or not publish.
 I also want to have a follow-up on questions statistic(currency, good/bad answer...).
 API calls will be secured by JWT token.